Help in Algebra and Trig

 These sessions are 4 days long in total.
 They run from 10:00 am-3:30 pm with a one-hour break for lunch on each of the four days, for a total of 16 hours.

-We were originally planning on having Math Review sessions this spring on the following dates: April 24-27.
-However, because of the strike, we will be delaying these sessions until after the strike, before the summer session starts.
+We were originally planning on having Math Background Tutorials this spring.
+However, because of the strike, we will be delaying these sessions until August.

 What students are saying: